 Library materials are not properly charged out until they have been processed through the circulation system by staff and issued due dates.
+A limit on non-fiction items per subject may be imposed to stretch the library holdings as far as possible.
 All library materials leaving the library must be checked out and assigned a due date.
 This includes any staff borrowing materials or previewing materials for purchase.
 Standard loan periods are as follows:

-Material Type Loan Period

-1. Juvenile and adult fiction and general works of nonfiction, books on 3 weeks

-CD, music CDs + 2 possible
+Material Type Loan Period 1.
+Juvenile and adult fiction and general works of nonfiction, books on 3 weeks CD, music CDs 2.
+Circulating encyclopedias, magazines, 1 week 3.
+DVDs, adult and children 3 days new release 1 week for all others + 1 renewal 4.
+Limits on number of materials borrowed is as follows: 5 DVDs.
+No more than 3 items on a non-fiction class assignment topic, 10 music CDs.

-renewals if no holds

-2. Circulating encyclopedias, magazines, cliff notes, newspapers 1 week

-3. DVDs, adult and children 3 days new release

-4. Nonfiction DVDs no charge, 3week check out 1 week for all other

-DVDs

-4. Limits on number of materials borrowed is as follows: 5 DVDs.
-10

-music CDs.

-5. Hot Spots and 3 weeks (no renewal)

-Chromebooks